-12.1.1 Excavation services are any operation in which earth, rock, or other material in the ground is moved, removed, or otherwise displaced by means of tools, equipment, or explosives in any of the following ways: grading, trenching, digging, ditching, drilling, auguring, tunneling, scraping, cable or pipe plowing and driving, or any other way.
+- 12.1.1 Excavation services are any operation in which earth, rock, or other material in the ground is moved, removed, or otherwise displaced by means of tools, equipment, or explosives in any of the following ways: grading, trenching, digging, ditching, drilling, auguring, tunneling, scraping, cable or pipe plowing and driving, or any other way. - 12.1.2.

-12.1.2.
 In ALL work areas where the exact location of underground utilities is known or unknown, the appropriate Dig Safe or One Call system must be notified so the owner / operators can locate and clearly identify their utilities prior to beginning excavation work.
 This notification must be conducted at least 2 days (U.S.) and 3 days (Canada) prior to start of work.

-12.2.1.
-The Contractor must provide adequate protective systems such as benching, sloping, or shoring when the sides of a trench are more than 5' / 1.5m deep and intended for worker entry.
+- 12.2.1.
+The Contractor must provide adequate protective systems such as benching, sloping, or shoring when the sides of a trench are more than 5' / 1.5m deep and intended for worker entry. - 12.2.2.

-12.2.2.
 Excavations over 20' / 6.1m deep or that do not meet regulatory requirements must have protective systems designed by a Professional Engineer (PE/PEng) within the same state/province.
-The PE/PEng design documentation must be onsite and available for inspection.
+The PE/PEng design documentation must be onsite and available for inspection. - 12.2.3.

-12.2.3.
 The Contractor's Competent Person must conduct daily excavation inspections and document on form CSM-002, prior to anyone entering an excavation.
 This documentation must be located at the excavation.
-If the inspection shows the area to be unsafe, the unsafe condition must be mitigated prior to resuming work.

-12.2.4.
-A secured ladder, ramp, or other means of egress must be provided within 25' (7.6m) of all workers in a trench that exceeds 4' / 1.2m in depth and/or when using a trench box.
+If the inspection shows the area to be unsafe, the unsafe condition must be mitigated prior to resuming work. - 12.2.4.
+The Contractor's Competent Person will conduct and document periodic inspections throughout the day when work is being performed in an excavation. - 12.2.5.
+A secured ladder, ramp, or other means of egress must be provided within 25' (7.6m) of all workers in a trench that exceeds 4' / 1.2m in depth and/or when using a trench box. - 12.2.6.

-12.2.5.
 The Job Hazard Assessment will determine what atmospheric monitoring (e.g. O2, LEL, H2S, CO), will be conducted prior to a worker entering an excavation that exceeds 4' / 1.2m in depth and has the potential to contain a hazardous atmosphere.

-12.2.6.
-Excavated material must be placed at least 2' (US) / 1 m (Canada) away from the edge of the excavation (e.g., spoil pile, rocks, broken concrete or other debris).
+See Section 19.1 below for further atmospheric monitoring requirements. - 12.2.7.
+Excavated material must be placed at least 2' (US) / 1 m (Canada) away from the edge of the excavation (e.g., spoil pile, rocks, broken concrete or other debris). - 12.2.8.

-12.2.7.
 If walkways are provided over excavations, they must be capable of supporting the weight of the traffic, guardrails and toe boards.
 Every crossover must have engineering design documentation and meet regulatory design standards.
-Contractor must use toe boards if working below the walkway.
+Contractor must use toe boards if working below the walkway. - 12.2.9.

-12.2.8.
 Excavations must be secured to keep vehicles and unauthorized personnel out.
 High visibility fencing material placed 4' / 1.2m from the edge of the excavation when possible must be used to warn of the danger in high profile/vehicular traffic areas.
 Traffic impact plans may be required in high vehicular traffic areas.